2000 Iowa Democratic presidential caucuses: Campaign

-Vice President Al Gore was seen as the frontrunner for the nomination.
-Bill Bradley was seen as a non-threat.
-Al Gore campaigned in Des Moines, Iowa in May 1999.
-Bradley, knowing he was the outsider, campaigned tirelessly.
-Gore successfully painted Bradley as aloof and indifferent to the plight of farmers in rural America.
-The Vice President received the endorsement from the Governor of Iowa Tom Vilsack and Senator Tom Harkin and had a tremendous lead over Senator Bradley.
-But a devastating loss for the Gore camp was when Bradley got the endorsement of the Des Moines Register.
-Bradley started to gain momentum and the race become closer.
+Vice President Al Gore was seen as the frontrunner for the nomination, and successfully painted Bill Bradley as aloof and indifferent to rural issues.
+The Vice President received the endorsement from the Governor of Iowa Tom Vilsack and Senator Tom Harkin and had a tremendous lead over Senator Bradley, though Bradley got the endorsement of the Des Moines Register.
+Bradley started to gain momentum and the race become close.
 A week before the caucus polls had it 40% to 49% in Gore’s favor.
 On January 23, 2000, a day before the primary polls had Al Gore winning by 2 or 3 points.